liip/bootstrap-blocks-wordpress-plugin/README.md

 ### wpBootstrapBlocks.row.templates

 Define block templates.
-To use the new array template structure you need to disable the old structure with the `wpBootstrapBlocks.row.useOldObjectTemplateStructure` filter.
+To use the new array template structure you need to disable the old structure with the [`wpBootstrapBlocks.row.useOldObjectTemplateStructure` filter](https://github.com/liip/bootstrap-blocks-wordpress-plugin#wpbootstrapblocksrowuseoldobjecttemplatestructure) filter.
 This is needed that we can ensure backwards compatibility for the old object structure.

 #### Usage: